icdevs/evm-dao-governance/README.md

 **🚀 Built with innovation, deployed with confidence**

-*For questions, collaboration opportunities, or technical support, please reach out through [GitHub Issues](https://github.com/icdevs/evm-dao-governance/issues) or connect with our team on the [IC Developer Discord](https://discord.gg/internetcomputer).*
+*For questions, collaboration opportunities, or technical support, please reach out through [GitHub Issues](https://github.com/icdevs/evm-dao-governance/issues).*

 **WCHL25 Team**: *Building the future of decentralized governance, one block at a time* ⛓️